 Binge drinking is the most common form of excessive alcohol consumption, and is defined by the CDC as 5 or more drinks during a single occasion for men, and 4 or more drinks for women.
 Heavy drinking, also classified as a form of excessive drinking, is defined as 15 or more drinks in a week for men, and 8 or more for women.
 If you find yourself exceeding these numbers, chances are good that your drinking is having a harmful impact on your life.
 Creating baseline drink limits for yourself based on these standards can help you create a protective shell between yourself and excessive drinking.

+If you’re not sure if your drinking habits have become excessive, you are not alone, and you might resonate with the term “gray area drinking.”
 Ultimately, any level of alcohol consumption that is negatively affecting your wellbeing can be considered “excessive drinking.”
 So how do you know if you’ve reached that point?
 There are common signs of excessive alcohol consumption to look for.

 What are the signs that you’re drinking too much?

 First, let’s shift our focus from excessive drinking to the question of “Am I drinking too much?”
 When we rephrase the question in this way, we can appreciate that each of us has a unique relationship with alcohol.
 For example, a couple of alcoholic drinks each week may be tolerable for some, but may prove to be too much for others.
 So we have to ask ourselves individually, “how much drinking is too much for me.”